cbredesen/chrisbredesen.com/themes/tranquilpeak/docs/user.md

 The same with : `thumbnailImagePosition` set to `left`:
 ![thumbnail-image-position-left](https://s3-ap-northeast-1.amazonaws.com/tranquilpeak-hexo-theme/docs/1.4.0/TIP-left-400.png)

-- **metaAlignment** : Meta (title, date and categories) alignment (right, left or center).
-Default behavior : left
-- **coverImage** : Image displayed in full size at the top of your post in post view.
-If thumbnail image is not configured, cover image is also used as thumbnail image.
-Check the beautiful demo here : [Cover image demo](http://louisbarranqueiro.github.io/hexo-theme-tranquilpeak/2015/05/13/Cover-image-showcase/)
-- **coverSize**: `partial`: cover image take a part of the screen height (60%), `full`: cover image take the entire screen height.
-- **coverCaption** : Add a caption under the cover image : [Cover caption demo](http://louisbarranqueiro.github.io/hexo-theme-tranquilpeak/2015/05/13/Cover-image-showcase/)
-- **coverMeta** : `in`: display post meta (title, date and categories) on cover image, `out`: display meta (title, date and categories) under cover image as usual.
-Default behavior : `in`
-- **gallery** : **Formerly **photos**.
-Images displayed in an image gallery (with fancybox) at the end of the post.
-If thumbnail image is not configured and cover image too, the first photo is used as thumbnail image. format: `original url [thumbnail url] [caption]`, E.g : `https://example.com/original.jpg https://example.com/thumbnail.jpg "New York"`
-- **comments** : Disable the comment of the post.

 **The relative path of images entered is : `source/_posts/{YOUR_POST_TITLE}/`, you just have to enter the name of the image without domain name and path like written just above.
 Of course, you can set external url.**